georgephilippas-ber/finance-fastapi-sqlmodel/README.md

 Invest-igator follows a **layered architecture**, breaking functionality into specific layers for enhanced organization and maintainability:
+-
+- **Managers**: Provide direct interactions with data sources.
+- **Services**: Implement business logic and act as an abstraction for the application core.
+- **Orchestrators**: Manage complex workflows and coordinate business logic across services.-

 - **Routes**: Handle the external HTTP API endpoints interacted with by users or clients.
-- **Orchestrators**: Manage complex workflows and coordinate business logic across services.
-- **Services**: Implement business logic and act as an abstraction for the application core.
-- **Managers**: Provide direct interactions with data sources.
 - **Clients**: High-level abstraction for external APIs
 - **Adapters**: Data conversion to and from schemas in the domain model.